The week in breach news

 Industry: Finance Exploit: Phishing

-Canada’s national self-regulatory body, the Canadian Investment Regulatory Organization (CIRO), revealed that hackers compromised the personal information of approximately 750,000 individuals in an August 2025 cyberattack.
+Canada's national self-regulatory body, CIRO, revealed that hackers compromised the personal information of approximately 750,000 individuals in an August 2025 cyberattack.

 Following a detailed forensic investigation, CIRO confirmed the full scope of the incident, which it first detected on August 11 and disclosed on August 18 last year.
-The investment watchdog said the attack, stemming from a phishing campaign, impacted its member firms and their registered employees.
-Exposed data includes personal information, such as annual income, dates of birth, government-issued ID numbers, phone numbers, investment account numbers, Social Insurance numbers and account statements.
+The attack, stemming from a phishing campaign, impacted its member firms and their registered employees.
+Exposed data includes annual income, dates of birth, government-issued ID numbers, phone numbers, investment account numbers, Social Insurance numbers and account statements.
 CIRO noted that since it does not store passwords, PINs or security questions, none of those were affected.

-At this time, CIRO says it has no evidence that the compromised information has been misused or surfaced on the dark web.
-However, the organization stated it will continue to closely monitor for any signs of abuse or further exposure.
+At this time, CIRO says it has no evidence that the compromised information has been misused or surfaced on the dark web, but the organization will continue to monitor for signs of abuse.

 Source